John F. Kennedy assassination conspiracy theories: CIA conspiracy

 Addressing speculation that Oswald was a CIA agent or had some relationship with the Agency, the Warren Commission stated in 1964 that their investigation "revealed no evidence that Oswald was ever employed [by the] CIA in any capacity."
 The House Select Committee on Assassinations reported similarly in 1979 that "there was no indication in Oswald's CIA file that he had ever had contact with the Agency" and concluded that the CIA was not involved in the assassination of Kennedy.
 Gaeton Fonzi, an investigator for the House Select Committee on Assassinations, wrote that investigators were pressured not to look into the relationship between Lee Harvey Oswald and the CIA.
 He stated that CIA agent David Atlee Phillips, using the pseudonym "Maurice Bishop", was involved with Oswald prior to the Kennedy assassination in connection with anti-Castro Cuban groups.

 In 1995, former U.S. Army Intelligence officer and National Security Agency executive assistant John M. Newman published evidence that both the CIA and FBI deliberately tampered with their files on Lee Harvey Oswald both before and after the assassination.
-Furthermore, he found that both agencies withheld information that might have alerted authorities in Dallas that Oswald posed a potential threat to the President.
+He found that both agencies withheld information that might have alerted authorities in Dallas that Oswald posed a potential threat to the President.
 Subsequently, Newman expressed the belief that CIA chief of counter-intelligence James Angleton was probably the key figure in the assassination.
 According to Newman, only Angleton "had the access, the authority, and the diabolically ingenious mind to manage this sophisticated plot."
-However, Newman surmised that the cover operation was not under James Angleton, but under Allen Dulles (the former CIA director, and later Warren Commission member, who had been dismissed by Kennedy after the failed Bay of Pigs invasion).
+Newman surmised that the cover operation was not under James Angleton, but under Allen Dulles, the former CIA director, and a later Warren Commission member, who had been dismissed by Kennedy after the failed Bay of Pigs invasion.

 In 1977, the FBI released 40,000 files pertaining to the assassination of Kennedy, including an April 3, 1967, memorandum from Deputy Director Cartha DeLoach to Associate Director Clyde Tolson that was written less than a month after President Johnson learned from J. Edgar Hoover about CIA plots to kill Fidel Castro.
 The memorandum reads: "Marvin Watson [adviser to President Johnson] called me late last night and stated that the president had told him, in an off moment, that he was now convinced that there was a plot in connection with the [JFK] assassination.
-Watson stated the president felt that [the] CIA had had something to do with plot."DeLoach to Tolson, FBI document 62-1090060-5075, April 4, 1967, p.
-3. Later, Cartha DeLoach testified to the Church Committee that he "felt this to be sheer speculation".
+Watson stated the president felt that [the] CIA had had something to do with plot."
+Later, Cartha DeLoach testified to the Church Committee that he "felt this to be sheer speculation".